 Once you’re sure about all these things, you can then allow entry and play inside the inflatable bounce house.

-Safety is the utmost priority when playing inside a bounce house, especially for little children.
+Safety is the utmost priority when playing inside a bounce house with slide, especially for little children.
 Here are some practical tips for a safe, comfortable, fun, and worry-free kids bounce house play.
 Note that these guidelines also apply to older teens and even to adults wishing to jump around inside a bounce house:

 Allow children to freely bounce and jump around, but don’t keep your eyes off them.
 Remember that accidents may happen anytime, so it’s best to supervise them at all times without restricting their play too much.

 Only allow the right number of players inside the bounce house.
 This will differ depending on the bounce house model, children’s age group, and sizes of the kids.
 Consult your bounce house manual and stick with their recommendations to be on the safe side.